alexkayabula/stripe-payments/README.md

 - Installation of node on your local machine

 #### How to test
+- Register on Stripe and get a publishable key and Secret Key; `https://dashboard.stripe.com/register`
 - Clone the repository; `https://github.com/alexkayabula/Stripe-Payments.git`
 - Install the project dependecies using; `npm install`
 - Start the server using; `node server.js`